 [Section 2 amended by No. 14 of 1996 s.
 4.]

-3. Local governments empowered to pay money to Cemetery Trustees
+3. Local governments empowered to pay money to cemetery Trustees

 The local governments are hereby each empowered to pay from time to time to the Trustees of the Albany Public Cemeteries out of their municipal funds or out of the proceeds of any special rate levied pursuant to the provisions of this Act, such sums of money as the local governments respectively shall think fit for the purposes of the establishing, maintaining or management of the Albany Public Cemeteries, or for the repayment of any moneys borrowed from time to time by the Trustees for such purposes.